nanograv/holodeck/docs/source/biblio.rst

 Annotated Bibliography
 ======================

+* **Begelman, Blandford & Rees 1980**, [BBR1980]_ - `Massive black hole binaries in active galactic nuclei <https://ui.adsabs.harvard.edu/abs/1980Natur.287..307B/abstract>`_
+    * The definitive early discussion of massive black-hole binary evolution, outlining the different stages of environmental interaction (dynamical friction, stellar scattering, etc) and mentioning the possibility of stalling in the parsec regime.
+    * Includes simplistic, but useful prescriptions for calculating timescales for each regime of evolution.

 * **Hogg 1999**, [Hogg1999]_ - `Distance measures in cosmology <https://ui.adsabs.harvard.edu/abs/1999astro.ph..5116H>`_.
   * This is the go-to reference/cheat-sheet for basic cosmological calculations such as distances (comoving, luminosity), volume of the universe, lookback times, etc.